Australia AFS License (Australian Financial Services) in 2026

 - Manages a registered scheme

-- Provides a custodial or depository service
+- Provide a custodial or depository service

-- Organising crowd-funding campaigns
+- Organising crowdfunding campaigns

 - Businesses may be exempted from obtaining an Australia AFS License.
 Some of these reasons include the following:

-- If you are unsure about whether your business requires an Australian Financial Service License, we can provide you non-obligatory consultation.
+- If you are unsure about whether your business requires an Australian financial service license, we can provide you non-obligatory consultation.
 Our in-house legal team and licensing specialists will understand your business activity and clarify your queries.

 Regulatory Authority for Australia AFS License in 2026?